Guidance for Postgraduate Researchers

 After you apply for approval:

-Outcomes are then communicated to WRDTP Link Administrators, who are responsible for informing the applicant.
+Outcomes are then communicated to WRDTP link administrators, who are responsible for informing the applicant, no earlier than 10 working days following the decision panel.
 In cases where an application for approval has been declined, the reason for such a decision will be made clear to the applicant.

-Where an application for funding is approved, the funds are made available to the Postgraduate Researcher’s department/school via the WRDTP Link Administrator.
+Where an application for funding is approved, the funds are made available to the postgraduate researcher’s department/school via the WRDTP link administrator.

-Once your placement has been approved, your university Placement Contact will be in touch to guide you through preparing for your placement activity.
+Once your placement has been approved, your university placement contact will be in touch to guide you through preparing for your placement activity.

 Additional paperwork: